Hopes for summer weather before autumn starts?

 Well, we could be in luck.

-While the start of summer in June was very warm and dry, it's July and August when children are off school and which most of us class as the 'summer holidays'.
+While the start of summer in June was very warm and dry, it's July and August when children are off school and which most of us class as the summer holidays.

 July was the wettest on record for some parts of the UK and the unsettled weather stayed with us into August.